 Of course, this guide only covers a bit of how to read an Italian menu.
 If you discover that you’re really in a pinch, just ask a friendly restaurant server to describe a particular meal or item in detail.

-Ready for breakfast, lunch or dinner in Atlanta at a top Italian restaurant?
+Ready for breakfast, brunch or dinner in Atlanta at a top Italian restaurant?
 Visit Allora for an outstanding dining experience — no translator needed.
 Reserve your table by calling 404-961-7370 or contacting us online.